-A. Vacancies, however arrived at, in the membership of the State Central Committee shall be filled by a majority vote of those present and voting at a special meeting of State Convention delegates from the preceding State Convention from the senatorial district in which the vacancy has occurred.
+Vacancies, however arrived at, in the membership of the State Central Committee shall be filled by a majority vote of those present and voting at a special meeting of state convention delegates from the preceding state convention from the senatorial district in which the vacancy has occurred.
 This special meeting shall be held within sixty (60) days after a vacancy arises.
-The remaining representative on the State Central Committee from said senatorial district shall set a time and place for said meeting and written notice of said meeting shall be sent to each State Convention delegate, in good standing, from said senatorial district and the vacancy shall be filled by a majority vote of those present and voting at said meeting.
+The remaining representative on the State Central Committee from said senatorial district shall set a time and place for said meeting and written notice of said meeting shall be sent to each state convention delegate, in good standing, from said senatorial district and the vacancy shall be filled by a majority vote of those present and voting at said meeting.

-B. In order to be eligible to be a participant in the special meeting, the State Convention delegates must be in good standing, which is defined as being a valid Democratic elector, residing in the district at the time the special meeting occurs.
-A delegate in good standing may appoint an alternate for such special meeting.
-If a delegate is not in good standing, that delegate's alternate to the prior State Convention, if in good standing and if appointed prior to the adjournment of the State Convention, shall participate in that delegate's place.
+In order to be eligible to be a participant in the special meeting, the State Convention delegates must be in good standing, which is defined as being a valid Democratic elector, residing in the district at the time the special meeting occurs.
+A delegate in good standing may appoint an alternate for such special meeting, subject to the provisions of

+Article I, Section 9.
+If a delegate is not in good standing, his or her alternate to the prior State Convention, if in good standing and if appointed prior to the adjournment of the State Convention, shall participate in his or her place.
 If neither the delegate nor the alternate is in good standing, no new appointment shall be made.